Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Spectral analysis at weak disorder in the presence of magnetic flux

 In this appendix, we study the level statistics of the eigenenergies of the BdG equations with the aim to clarify whether $V = 0.5$ is still in the weak disorder region where multifractal effects are expected to be negligible.
 For that purpose, we compare the level spacing distribution $P(s)$, the probability of having two eigenvalues at a distance $s$ in units of the local mean level spacing, with the Wigner-Dyson surmise which is a very good approximation of the random matrix prediction.

-We note that without a magnetic field $\phi/\phi_0=0$, the Hamiltonian is time reversal invariant and rotational symmetric.
+We note that without a magnetic flux $\phi/\phi_0=0$, the Hamiltonian is time reversal invariant and rotational symmetric.
 Therefore, we should compare our results with that of the Gaussian orthogonal ensemble (GOE),